pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/092-list-iteration-with-index.md

   numbers = [7,   0, -18,   0,  16, -18,   8,  -4,  10, -18,  -9,  -9,  -2,
        2,  -2,  17, -20,  -5,  14, -16]

-  for number, index in enumerate(numbers):
+  for index, number in enumerate(numbers):
       print(index, '->', number)

 --- |